February 1, 2023

 Contact potential new insurers 45-60 days before your policy's expiry.

-Submit your application to the new insurer for decision.
+Submit their application to the new insurer for decision.

 Switch on the renewal date to avoid penalties.

-If you find the new cover unsatisfactory, you can cancel it within 14 days and get a full refund.
+If they find the new cover unsatisfactory, they can cancel it within 14 days and get a full refund.

-The health insurance industry in Ireland follows the Lifetime Community Rating principle, which considers the age at which you first joined the private health insurance market — not your current age.
+The health insurance industry in Ireland follows the Lifetime Community Rating principle, which considers the age at which your employee first joined the private health insurance market — not their current age.

 Here’s an overview of its guidelines: